exurd/WiiShopliftingChannel/README.md

 There will be three files/folders: `app`, `wad` `tickets.tar`.
 Each of these files are important for the program to run.

-The `app` folder contains the program, called `WiiShopliftingChannel`.
+- The `app` folder contains the program, called `WiiShopliftingChannel`.

-Inspect the `wad` folder.
-It will contain two files.
+- The `wad` folder will contain two files.
 One is for Wii and the other is for the Wii U<!-- (or to nerds vWii)-->.
 Make sure to select the correct one for your console!

-`tickets.tar` is the most important file.
+- `tickets.tar` is the most important file.
 It contains ticket infomation for every title.

 With your SD Card mounted, and at root level (`D:\`, not `D:\folder\`), run through the following steps.

 1. Copy the `WiiShopliftingChannel` into the root `app` folder on your SD card.
-2. Copy the `.wad` for your system to the root wad folder of your SD card.
+2. Copy the correct `.wad` for your system to the root wad folder of your SD card.
 3. Copy the `tickets.tar` to the root of your SD card.

 Eject the SD card and insert into your console.